-Over the years, we’ve collected dozens of books about Walt Disney World.
-When sharing Our Disney Theme Parks Library, I’ve also offered the “cautionary tale” about how many boxes of books we deal with every time we move.
-Nevertheless, we keep buying more, obsessed with old concept art, hearing tales from Disney Legends, and learning more about the history of our favorite places.
-(Updated May 15, 2022.)
+We’ve collected dozens of books about Walt Disney World over the years.
+When sharing Our Disney Theme Parks Library, I’ve offered the cautionary tale about the many boxes of books we’ve dealt with when moving.
+Nevertheless, we keep buying more, obsessed with old concept art, reading stories from Imagineers, and learning the history of our favorite places.
+(Updated July 22, 2023.)

 Turning back to the review, there are many Walt Disney World titles we love, but the best books have always skewed towards Disneyland and Imagineering.
 Walt Disney’s original magic kingdom (lower case) has received a treasure trove of deep dives into the park’s creation and history.
 Disneyland Nickel Tour, Disneyland: Inside Story, and Walt Disney’s Disneyland are a few examples of more exhaustive titles that appeal to California’s more ardent fanbase.